 Man do I have a treat for you!
 And by treat I mean detox because after the holidays I don’t want to look at anything containing sugar.
-That’s a lie but still this Detox Vegetable Soup on the other hand, I could stare at all day.
+That’s a lie but still this Detox Vegetable Soup, I could stare at all day.

 It’s interesting to learn how different people define “detox” and what their healthy resolutions are for the new year.
 For some people it means banning those sweets (not my style but #youdoyou) and for others it means trying to eat more veggies.
 Many of you focus on getting in more exercise or watching your portion control.
 My goal (which is not exclusive to my new years resolutions) is to eat mostly unprocessed foods, stay active and eat the rainbow.
 To be honest, it’s not even really a goal.
 It’s just simply the way I live.

 All too often salads take the crown for the ultimate in detox dishes and soups are entirely forgotten.
 I’ve decided that it’s my goal in life to defend the soup.
 When people tell me they don’t like soup it literally crushes my soul.

-If you’re looking for a protein boost, throw in some chicken or beef or even beans for a protein boost or just leave it as is when you need a fresh start.
+If you’re looking for a protein boost, throw in some chicken or beef or even beans or just leave it as is when you need a fresh start.
 Vegetables have never tasted so good.Print

 Detox Vegetable Soup